Israel hopes Biden trip helps tighten ties with Saudi Arabia | Politics

 - Israel

-Israel's foreign minister on Wednesday said Israel is looking to US President Joe Biden's Mideast trip next month to help normalise relations with Saudi Arabia, a country with which it does not have official ties.
+Israel is looking to U.S. President Joe Biden's Mideast trip next month to bolster its efforts to normalize relations with Saudi Arabia, a country with which it does not have official ties, according to Israel's foreign minister.

-Foreign Minister Yair Lapid spoke a day after the White House announced the whirlwind trip to Israel and the West Bank followed by a flight to Saudi Arabia.

-"The fact that the president's going to fly directly from here to Saudi Arabia is probably signifying that there is a linkage between the visit and the ability to improve relations," Lapid said.

-Israeli leaders have long said they want to add countries to the four Arab states -- Bahrain, Sudan, Morocco and the United Arab Emirates -- that established diplomatic ties with Israel known as the Abraham Accords.
+"Everybody's looking to Saudi Arabia these days for several reasons," Lapid said.
+"The fact that the president's going to fly directly from here to Saudi Arabia is probably signifying that there is a linkage between the visit and the ability to improve relations,'' Israeli leaders have long said they want to add countries to the four Arab states - Bahrain, Sudan, Morocco, and the United Arab Emirates --- that established diplomatic ties with Israel known as the Abraham Accords.

 In 2020, then-Israeli Prime Minister Benjamin Netanyahu reportedly flew to Saudi Arabia for a meeting with Crown Prince Mohammed bin Salman.

-That purported meeting came shortly after Israel had established full relations with the United Arab Emirates, Bahrain and Sudan as part of the US-brokered "Abraham Accords".
-A similar normalisation agreement was later inked with Morocco.
+That purported meeting came shortly after Israel had established full relations with the United Arab Emirates, Bahrain, and Sudan as part of the U.S.-brokered "Abraham Accords."
+A similar normalization agreement was later inked with Morocco.

 In recent years, Saudi Arabia has allowed flights between Israel and Gulf states to cross through its airspace.

-On Iran, Lapid said that all parties recognise that a regional nuclear arms race "is in nobody's interest".

-Negotiations between world powers and Iran to strike a new agreement to replace one signed in 2015 — and later abandoned unilaterally by the Trump administration — to curtail Tehran's nuclear programme have dragged out for months.
+In Iran, Lapid said that all parties recognize that a regional nuclear arms race "is in nobody's interest."
+Negotiations between world powers and Iran to strike a new agreement to replace one signed in 2015 — and later abandoned unilaterally by the Trump administration — to curtail Tehran's nuclear program have dragged out for months.

 "We are trying to put Iran under siege both security-wise and policy-wise," he said.